-This was in large part a developer-designed application with a sprinkling of different designers at different times.
+This was in large part an engineer/developer-designed application with a sprinkling of different designers at different times.
 A lot of different patterns.
 The UI was CRUD and a lot UX jumping through hoops.
 Much of the configuration was disjointed, some pieces of necessary configuration being in one place, the next step someplace entirely different with no direction (except for mention in training).
 There were certain things that were required before other things and no logical or intuitive process.
 Buttons were all over the the place.
 Each element vying for attention.

 It was very functional.
 It added a lot of innovative features.
 And the potential was serious.
 However, it required training.
 And retention because there was little further documentation.
 In addition, the UI was assembled with no consistencies, alignments or pattern.
 Pre-MVP-like.
 CRUD.

-So with the mandate to redesign JEM, I was also told, "Don't worry about the current design, design it as if it is its own product."
+So with the mandate to redesign JEM, I was also told, "Don't worry about the current app design, design it as if it is its own product."
 That helped tremendously.
 After initial, preliminary research—who uses this product? how? why? what is expected of them? what do they expect of the product...—I took the same elements and functionality, and presented a new UI design—with an easy-to-read interface, a visible cycle timer, larger-target buttons, and a darker interface for less eye stress.
 It also included an adjustable task list/work instruction window.
 If in operation following the "tasks" is more important the list can be widened, whereas if it's important to have work instruction detail, the image area can be widened to enlarge the image.

 Soon after I was hired, eFlex Systems also hired a Marketing Director and VP of Sales to further round out the team.
 A sales team grew, touching a lot more customers and prospects getting great feedback as to what is being looked for in manufacturing software.
 One of the things Sales constantly asked for was "larger work instructions... as big as possible..."
 Sure the image is important, but so is the data.
 Can't have it all.
 But there could be a good compromise!